Hardware Rich Development

 Jarvis’s story embodies the kind of grounded brilliance that makes Quilter’s mission possible: practical, patient, and curious.
 In every line of code and every tough corner case, he’s bridging the digital and the physical, teaching machines how to see the logic engineers already understand.

-From CAD Automation to Circuit Comprehension: Jarvis Autey on Learning What Machines Can’t Yet Know
+CAD Automation to Circuit Comprehension: Jarvis Autey on Learning What Machines Can’t Yet Know

 November 12, 2025